averykhoo/opentelemetry_wrapper/README.md

 ## what this does (or is supposed to do)

-* Makes instrumentation idempotent
+* Make instrumentation (more) idempotent
-* Makes re-instrumentation of logging actually work with different format strings
+* Make re-instrumentation of logging actually work with different format strings
-* Logging can (and will by default) print as a one-line JSON dict
+* Make `logging` print as a one-line JSON dict by default
-* Provides support for decorating functions and classes
+* Provide support for decorating functions and classes
-* Add global instrumentation of dataclasses
+* Provide support for instrumentation of dataclasses
-  * But it needs to be run *before* any dataclasses are initialized
+  * Global instrumentation needs to be run *before* any dataclasses are initialized
-  * Otherwise, use the decorator as usual (it's idempotent anyway)
+  * Otherwise, use the decorator on each class as usual (it's idempotent anyway)
 * Add global instrumentation of FastAPI
   * sometimes works even after apps are created for some reason, likely due to how Uvicorn runs in a new process
   * but somehow sometimes doesn't work in prod, for equally unknown reasons